Today’s consumers often complain about the rising cost of a pay TV package, costing an average $75 for roughly 300 channels.

 Yet two weeks before the blockbuster May 2 Floyd Mayweather-Manny Pacquiao pay-per-view event, sports fans don’t seem too upset about dropping a C-note to watch the most anticipated boxing match in decades.

-With a record $89 suggested retail price set by HBO and Showtime -- $99 charged by some distributors to watch the fight in high definition -- Mayweather-Pacquiao is the most expensive ever for consumers, costing upwards of $25 more than any previous event.
+With a record $99 PPV suggested retail price set to watch the fight in high definition, Mayweather-Pacquiao is the most expensive ever for consumers, costing upwards of $25 more than any previous event.